GUIDE TO INFECTION CONTROL IN THE HEALTHCARE SETTING

 Chapter Editor: Gonzalo Bearman, MD, MPH

-Care “bundles” are simple sets of evidence-based practices that, when implemented collectively, improve the reliability of their delivery and improve patient outcomes.1A number of specific bundles are available that can be implemented at health care facilities in resource-limited settings.
+Care “bundles” in infection prevention and safety are simple sets of evidence-based practices that, when implemented collectively, improve the reliability of their delivery and improve patient outcomes.1A number of specific bundles are available that can be implemented at health care facilities in resource-limited settings.
 These packages of care contribute to infection prevention, reduce unnecessary antibiotic prescribing, and may limit the development of antibiotic resistance in health care facilities.

 - The implementation of care bundles can assist in enhancing compliance to evidence-based quality process measures to improve patient care.